gun2rin/compo-plan/README.md

 Demo symfony app based on compo-plan app with docker / built for compo programmers / dev env
 =========

-Docker and docker-compose required to be installed
+Docker and docker-compose are required to be installed

 https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce